tristanhamid/CryptoCryptography/README.md

 *Overview*

 The purpose of this project is to gain experience with emerging technologies related to cybersecurity, cryptocurrency and my own interest.
-The project integrates blockchain technology with cryptographic principles to verify Bitcoin wallet balances, generate NFT metada, and verify the information using myself as the certificate authority.
+The project integrates blockchain technology with cryptographic principles to verify Bitcoin wallet balances, generate NFT metadata, and verify the information using myself as the certificate authority.
 <br />
 <br />